michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 #### 3.3.2 - Alert #2

-The second alert you will configure will monitor the etcd database size.
+The second alert will monitor the etcd database size.
 An alert will be initiated if the etcd database size in `local-cluster` reaches more than 100MiB.
 This time, you will create the alert expression by yourself (HINT: you can use the ACM - Clusters Overview dashboard for help).

-In order to deploy the alert to `MCO` add the new alert definition to the `ConfigMap` you have created for the previous alert.
+In order to deploy the second alert to `MCO` add the new alert definition to the `ConfigMap` you have created for the previous alert.
 The ConfigMap should look like -

 ```
 apiVersion: v1